Tarrant County Jail

 What should I know before visiting an inmate?

 Tarrant County enforces a uniform schedule and strict lobby processing times: sign-ups start 30 minutes before visiting hours, and processing stops shortly before closing.
 Visiting days are split by last name (A–L vs. M–Z), with one 30-minute visit per day, a weekly cap, and limits on the number of adults and children per session.
 A conservative dress code applies, and specific government-issued IDs are required; certain clothing and items are not permitted.
-Review the full rules, hours, last-name rotation, dress code, and ID list on Visitation to avoid delays.
+Review the full rules, hours, last-name rotation, dress code, and ID list on Visitation.

 How does inmate mail and package processing work?